 Illicit Connections/Improper Disposal Education: Develops and implements activities to increase education, awareness and involvement of citizens in the reduction of water pollution and elimination of illegal discharges through the distribution of environmental notices and other educational information.
 This program has been in effect since 1986.

 Used Oil/Household Hazardous Waste Education: Educates the public concerning the proper handling and disposal of used oil and other automotive wastes as well as household hazardous waste through the distribution of brochures and other print media.
 This program has been in effect since 1994.

 Industrial Facilities Education: Educates industrial facilities and commercial businesses concerning effective best management practices (BMPs) for the control of storm water pollutants through the distribution of brochures and other print media.
 In addition, an annual seminar is conducted for industrial/commercial facilities to provide them with information regarding the measures necessary to reduce pollutants in storm water runoff.
 This program has been in effect since 1994.

 Construction Site Erosion Control Education: The City of Charlotte and Mecklenburg County offer training and certification for those involved in construction and other professions where land is developed or disturbed.
 The seminars address the permits and inspections required under the various local sediment and erosion control ordinances.
 This program has been in effect since 1999.

-For more information on the Public Education and Outreach programs in Charlotte-Mecklenburg, please contact City Water Quality Educator Jennifer Frost at 704-432-0970 or County Water Quality Educator Erin Oliverio at 704-336-5595.
+For more information on the Public Education and Outreach programs in Charlotte-Mecklenburg, please contact City Senior Water Quality Specialist Craig Miller at 704-336-7605 or County Water Quality Educator Erin Oliverio at 704-336-5595.